The information below is for CURRENT Medicare clients. NEW Medicare clients should contact our office for an appointment to discuss options.

 BCBS, HealthPartners and Medica will offer Medicare ADVANTAGE and SUPPLEMENT plans in 2019.
 You will be allowed to enter ANY plan during the annual enrollment period (10/15 – 12/07).
 There are also other Advantage and/or Supplement plans available by UCare, Humana, UHC/AARP, Cigna etc.

 What do I need to do during the Annual Open Enrollment to have a plan for 2019?

-In looking at my 2019 offer, what should I review to be sure the plan is right for me?
+In reviewing my 2019 Advantageplan, how do I know the plan is right for me?

 My insurer gave me a few choices – Advantage and Supplement.
 What are the differences?

 The Advantage plans will be the automatic offer since they will be “deemed equivalent” to you current Cost plan.
 These plans have co-pays or co-insurance for most services (with no or a small deductible) and will include a drug plan.
 They will have a network of clinics or hospitals that you must use for in-network coverage (as your Medicare will be managed by the insurer for the year).
 They will also have a variety of levels of coverage and premium.The premium should be similar to your Cost plan premium.
 You may change these plans yearly to go up and down in coverage with no health underwriting.

 The Supplement plans allow you a wider network of hospitals/clinics (in generally any clinic that accepts Medicare).
 Your Medicare stays with the government so this allows for a wider network nationwide.
 Many plans offer full coverage with no co-pays (however there are some high-deductible plans, etc).
 These plans, generally,will be more expensiveor have high deductibles when compared to your Advantage offer.
 These plans only open on occasion so you may or may not be able to purchase one in the future.
 However, all Supplements are available to those losing Cost plans this fall for a Jan.
 1 effective date.
 You will need to purchase a separate drug plan with a Supplement